From Fürth to Nuremberg along the Pegnitz

 Fürth city park

 Fürth's city park is considered the "secret love of the people of Fürth".
 Anyone who strolls through the varied park will share this enthusiasm.
-As early as 1867, the factory owner Johann Willhelm Engelhardt was granted permission to transform the then derelict site into a green space.
+As early as 1867, the factory owner Johann Willhelm Engelhardt received permission to transform the then fallow land into a green space.
 The "Engelhardt grounds" were created.
 Numerous trees and shrubs were planted on the banks of today's Stadtparkweiher pond.
 After the death of the factory owner, his widow donated the funds for a pond with a waterfall, the Schwanenweiher.
 In 1911, the park was developed into a spacious recreational landscape.
 The park was given the Lion Gate, several baroque stone statues, a fountain and a school garden.

-On the south-eastern edge of the park is Fürth's second oldest church, the Protestant Church of the Resurrection, which was built between 1825 and 1826, with the Catholic and Jewish communities also helping to finance its construction.
+On the south-eastern edge of the park is Fürth's second oldest church, the Protestant Church of the Resurrection, built between 1825 and 1826, when the Catholic and Jewish communities also helped to finance its construction.
 In this respect, this church also symbolises ecumenism in action.

 Direction